Wodie/p25link/README.md

 # P25Link Software

-Warning: v2.40-5 is a work in progress, if you want to run a stable version use .deb file or p25link_v2.34.4.pl
+Warning: v2.40.8 is a work in progress, if you want to run a stable version use .deb file or p25link_v2.34.4.pl

 P25Link is a program that let you connect your Quantar repeater or Astro DIU 3000 to multiple HAM networks as P25Link, P25NX, and P25-MMDVM.
-It use the v.24 port on Quantar/DIU 3000, a Cisco router 28xx and a Raspberry Pi.
-It use the same router setup as P25NX.
+It use the v.24 port on Quantar/DIU 3000, a Cisco router 28xx or DVM-V24 board and a Raspberry Pi.
+For P25Link it use the same router setup as P25NX.

 # Current version features:
 - Local voice talk groups 1 to 10.